-I make emoji.
-More specifically, when someone comes up with an idea for an emoji they want on the keyboard, they need to write up a proposal to the Unicode Consortium, and Unicode wants to see a sample visual.
+When someone comes up with an idea for an emoji they want on the keyboard, they need to submit a proposal to the Unicode Consortium, and Unicode wants to see a sample visual.
 That’s where I come in.
-Since 2017 I’ve worked with Emojination to create emoji designs for these proposals.
+Since 2016 I’ve worked with Emojination to create emoji designs for these proposals.
 If a proposal is approved, it—along with my image—is sent to the various vendors (Apple, Google, Twitter, etc.) for their designers to use as guidance.
 These designers then create their own emoji to fit in with their style and platform.
 Sometimes I notice official emoji designs echoing my own, which is pretty neat.
 In my early days as an emoji maker, I made the following visual comparing my proposal designs with official designs from Google and Apple.
 If I were to update this today it would be much longer!

 I’ve designed somewhere around 200 emojis for proposals to Unicode.
 Of those, around half have been approved and are already encoded in the emoji “alphabet,” with more always forthcoming.
 Some designs have received a fair bit of press, including the hijab, woman’s flat shoe, one-piece swimsuit, and interracial/inter-skintone couple emoji, and some have even been acquired by museum collections, such as the Victoria and Albert Museum and the Cooper Hewitt Smithsonian Design Museum.
 You can read more about the emoji creation process in my interview with Adobe Create.

 Q: How do you design an emoji?